 Pewter vs. Sterling Silver Trophies

 For a bold statement, there’s nothing that compares to a champion holding a massive victory cup aloft, but unless you’re making the Stanley Cup, that size in sterling silver may be prohibitively expensive.
 Bright-polished pewter displays a similar brilliance as sterling silver, at a fraction of the cost.
-Pewter holds its shine remarkably well in a display case, without maintenance.
+Pewter holds its shine remarkably well in a display case, without maintenance or polishing.

 Sterling Silver Trophies